About

 I am New Zealand born.
 I am a young male (or at least I would still like to think that I am).
 I was diagnosed at the age of 4 with RP (also known as Retinitis Pigmentosa).
 In plain English, I have tunnel vision during the day and at night I have night blindness.
 As I have gotten older my field of vision has closed in and the tunnel of vision that I have has gotten smaller.
 I am to the point where I can't read written material any more and what vision I do have left doesn't really help.
 Imagine travelling through an endless tunnel and over time the tunnel gets narrower and narrower.

 Due to my father's work obligations, I travelled a fair bit of New Zealand when I was younger (with my family), then we went to Australia for 17 years.
 While over there, I got my first Guide Dog (called Kenny) who I brought back to New Zealand.
-Since then, I have retired one called Hurricane and am now working with one called Opo (they are named after a provincial football team and a famous dolphin from the 1950s).
+Since then, I have retired 2 more guide dogs, one called Hurricane and one called Opo (they are named after a provincial football team and a famous dolphin from the 1950s).
 That is how my email address came about for this website.
+I now have my fourth guide dog called Orion.

 Computers (and what they can do) is something I have always liked.
 Back then, I had more sight and could use one with the text etcetera enlarged and colour schemes etcetera changed therefore making it easier for me to use.
 My first screen reader (around 2001) was funded so I could study at the time.
 The programme was called Supernova and it had full screen magnification as well as a basic screen reader back then.
 As time progressed, my needs (in relation to magnification) became obsolete.
 I came across NVDA - a basic screen reader - back in about 2007 and watched it progress.
 I was not in a position to update my first screen reader/magnifier to it's new release each year.
 Even back then, I started using NVDA and could see it's potential and the people it could reach world wide.
 It was around 2008 when computers went into our public libraries with free internet access.
 I wanted to use those computers just like every one of our sighted counterparts, but without adaptive technologies (like a screen reader), this was impossible.
 The alternatives weren't cheap and could only go onto 1 PC.
 Then, you had to add the price of upgrades after that.
 Wanting to have the same access as everyone else, I told them I used a screen reader called NVDA (because I was visually impaired and needed it to be able to use the computer).
 Once the APN were contacted (Aotearoa People's Network - who manage the New Zealand library computer network), and testing etcetera had been done, the programme was allowed access to the library network.
 If you would like to see the news article from the Stratford press (from when NVDA was given access to the APN network), please visit https://www.nzherald.co.nz/stratford-press/news/article.cfm?c_id=1503390&objectid=10973253 to read the news article.
 NVDA has been updated on their network once a year ever since!